chrisbresten/gwtda/README.md

-calc_tda.py
-database.sql
-dotda.sh
-embeddings.py - embeddings of persistence diagrams
+userspace code:
+- `calc_tda.py` : generate the persistence and embedding thereof
+- `viz_con.py` : visualization of activation and convolution
+- `tda_CNN.py` : CNN classifier for TDA embedded features
+- `run_CNN.py` : classifier with CNN on raw data and TDA embedded features combined
+- `signal_synthesis.py` : synthesis of GW signals from signal sources and noise sources, and construction of sliding window embedding

+library-like code:
-noise.py - noise helpers
+- `spectralnoise.py` : generates noise of observed PSD
-run_CNN.py - hybrid CNN tda feature scheme signal_sources.py - convenience code to load data sources spectralnoise.py -
-spsql.py - helper function for postgres connection magnagement(overkill for this)) tda_CNN.py - CNN on only TDA features tools.py - misc helpers and io stuff
+- `embeddings.py` : library for TDA embeddings
+- `logrun.py` : utility to log results in postgres database for easy access for imaging

+interfaces, convenience:
+- `ligoprep.py` : utility used to segment ligo data
+- `signal_sources.py` : interface to conveniently access a few different signal sources
+- `noise.py` : interface to access noise sources and use them
+- `spsql.py` : utility for managing postgres connections, overkill for this sort of application but convenient for me. originally made for keep-alive features in more robust back-end applications
+- `tools.py` : misc helper functions

-sequence:
+userspace launch sequence:
 ```
-python3 mk_noisy_signals.py gw white 2000
+python3 signal_synthesis.py ligo ligo 2000
 python3 calc_tda.py gw_*.npy
 python3 run_CNN.py tda_*.py
 ```

 Storing results
 ===============

-logruns.py interacts with a somewhat sophisticated system for saving and organizing results and code run with a postgres backend.
+logrun.py interacts with a somewhat sophisticated system for saving and organizing results and code run with a postgres backend.
 This is optional and will not block code execution if broken

 it saves every model architecture, weights, test results, and code that made them, in a postgresql schema.
-This is done automatically so if the code is edited, it will autpmatiocally update a table, adding a row for a new model.
+This is done automatically so if the code is edited, it will automatically update a table, adding a row for a new model.

 There are 2 tables, one for models and one for runs of them. rows are added to the model table when the system sees a new model being used. the weights and results of every run, along with identifiers to the model that made them are stored in the runs table. .